Lectures and Supporting material

 *This space will be used for general course announcements etc. Check often to keep up to date with the proceedings.

-HW has to be handed to me in class on the day it is due (submission procedure on the day with no class will be made available when needed).
-Please DO NOT put the solution in my or the TAs mailbox.
+HW has to be handed in class on the day it is due (submission procedure on the day with no class will be made available if needed).
+DO NOT put the solution in my or the TAs mailbox.

 Electrical and Computer Engineering